alissonpeixer/alissonpeixer/README.md

 #### 👨‍💼 About me:

-- 👨‍💻 I have 2 years in web development
+- 👨‍💻 I have 3 years in development
 - 📖 Learning frontend and backend
 - 💰 Currently not working in the development area (but I'm looking for an opportunity)
 - 🚀 I love technology